awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 If your job finishes with a status of FAILED it indicates that there was an unhandled exception during the job execution.
 Possible causes are:

-- One of the tasks in the main step function failed for an unknown reason.
+- One of the tasks in the main step function failed.
-- There was a permissions issue for one of the solution components.
+- There was a permissions issue encountered by one of the solution components.
 - The state machine exceeded timed out or exceeded the service quota for state machine execution history.

 For more information on what caused the issue, check the event data for the **Exception** in event in the job event history.
-If there error is related to Step Functions service quotas such as timeouts or exceeded the permitted execution history length, you may be able to resolve this by increasing the waiter configuration as described in [Performance Configuration]
+If the error is related to Step Functions service quotas such as timeouts or exceeding the permitted execution history length, you may be able to resolve this by increasing the waiter configuration as described in [Performance Configuration].

 ### Debugging job status COMPLETED_CLEANUP_FAILED problems

-If your job finishes with a status of COMPLETED_CLEANUP_FAILED it indicates that although the Find and Forget phases completed successfully, the job was unable to remove the items it has deleted from the Deletion Queue.
+If your job finishes with a status of COMPLETED_CLEANUP_FAILED it indicates that although the Find and Forget phases completed successfully, the job was unable to remove the processed matches from the Deletion Queue.
 This is most likely due to either the permissions of the stream processor Lambda being changed or an item being manually removed from the Deletion Queue table via a direct call to the DynamoDB API.
 Check the **CleanupFailed** event in the job